Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 #### Include `TraceLog` component

-The `TraceLog` component can be included anywhere in the application, but it probably makes the most sense to keep it near the root.
+The optional `TraceLog` component can be included anywhere in the application, but it probably makes the most sense to keep it near the root.

 ```tsx
 import { TraceLog } from 'react-hook-tracer'